Purgatory and the Playboy: Remembering Hugh Hefner

 Speaking of Misery

-Few things in life are more degrading than lust.
-It holds out to us one of the greatest pleasures imaginable, and we thrill with desire toward all it is meant for: mutual care, new life, tenderness, fidelity, bewildered ecstasy in the grandeur of the Other–in a word, love.
+Out of all distortions of the soul, few are more degrading than lust.
+It holds out to us one of the greatest goods imaginable, human love, and we thrill with desire toward its promise and radiance: mutual care, new life, tenderness, fidelity, bewildered ecstasy in the grandeur of the Other.

-Instead, we wake up sore and lost; we ask, where are you going; we lie to our wives about what we’ve done; we act happy in front of our kids; we try to click past the banner demanding a subscription; we wait for the doctor to come back with the results; we watch the future narrow to a point, sputter, and close.
+Instead, we wake up sore and lost; we ask, where are you going; we lie to our spouses about what we’ve done; we act happy in front of our kids; we try to click past the banner that demands a subscription; we wait for the doctor to come back with the results; we watch the future narrow to a point, sputter, and close.

 It does not take long for this choice to become a force of its own, gnawing away at every restraint in the hope of running completely free.
 And when lust is free, it destroys the freedom of everything else.

 The man who invited the world to join him in bowing themselves beneath this beast deserves no credit for what he did; but he deserves pity for what he endured.
 Most people have the restraint of shame still pulling back on lust like a tether.
 Hugh Hefner cut that loose from the beginning.
 Over him lust exercised full sway, strengthened in its action by acclaim, riches, and long life.
 He was Prometheus in silk pajamas, bringing disease instead of fire, offering himself as a perpetual feast to gorge the monster.
 His misery must have been extreme, and that gives me hope for his soul.